AbhishekDataAnalyst/Credit-Card-Approval/README.md

 2. Credit_card_label.csv
    - ID: The joining key between application data and credit status data, same is Ind_ID
    - Label: 0 is the application approved and 1 is the application rejected.

+## Steps implemented to complete the project